 Hostile Work Environment Sexual Harassment

 Hostile Work Environment Is The Most Common Type Of Sexual Harassment That Can Occur In The Workplace.

-It simply refers to inappropriate behavior that is related to a person’s sex and is either severe and/or persistent enough to create an abusive (hostile) work environment.
+It simply refers to inappropriate behavior that is related to a person’s sex that is either severe enough and/or persistent enough to create an abusive (“hostile”) work environment.

-Notably, California law establishes a “sliding scale” standard when examining sexual harassment.
-This means that sexual harassment exists even if there are only a few occurrences, as long as that conduct is severe enough to create a hostile environment – i.e. groping, touching, kissing, etc. Alternatively, sexual harassment can exist even if the conduct is not severe (like small comments, looks, vague sexual innuendos, etc.) as long that conduct is pervasive and continuous over time – think “death by a thousand cuts.”
+Notably, California law establishes a “sliding scale” standard when examining hostile work environment sexual harassment.
+This means that sexual harassment exists even if there are only a few incidents, as long as that conduct is severe enough to create a hostile environment – i.e. groping, touching, kissing, etc. Alternatively, sexual harassment can exist even if the conduct is not severe (like small comments, looks, vague sexual innuendos, etc.) as long that conduct is pervasive and continuous over time – think “death by a thousand cuts.”